 Refer to documentation of page sections:

-To enable session log, check Enable session logging on level.
+To enable logging to a file, check Enable session logging on level.

 To increase verbosity of the session log select Debug 1 or Debug 2 level.
 You will probably need these (together with logging to file), when reporting bugs only.

-To enable logging to file tick Log to file checkbox and specify local path to log file.
+Specify local path to log file into Log path box.
 Log file name can contain following patterns: